telerik/winforms-docs/gridview/grouping/groups-collection.md

 {{endregion}}

 ## DataGroup class

 DataGroup collections have hierarchical structure.
 One or more group levels could be created.
-Properties of the DataGroup give access to its *Level*, *Parent* and *Child* groups:#_[C#] Accessing parent/child groups_
+Properties of the DataGroup give access to its *Level*, *Parent* and *Child* groups:

+#### Accessing parent/child groups

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=accessingParentChildGroups}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=accessingParentChildGroups}}